For a faster, more profitable home sale

 Reflective surfaces, like glass tile backsplash, stainless steel, sleek cabinets and shiny hardwood floors will illuminate your kitchen by amplifying natural and artificial light.

 A mirrored backsplash may seem obvious, but they're actually very “taste specific” and require constant cleaning.
 Instead, put up a light colored tile backsplash that'll reflect light.

 Gain a few inches of countertop by installing a 24”cooktop instead of a standard 30-36" one.

 No room for a standard-sized fridge?
 An under-counter model might be the solution.

 Whatever you do, don't leave a microwave sitting on the counter--it screams, "No room!" and takes up precious counter space.
 Better yet, pack it up for your new home.

-If adding window treatments to a small kitchen, match them to the color of the walls to avoid contrast in the space, or simply go without.
+If you need window treatments for privacy in your small kitchen, match them to the color of the walls to avoid contrast in the space.

 When accessorizing kitchen countertops, keep it simple and sparse.
 The less objects on your countertop, the bigger your kitchen will appear.